-Aside from being the busiest time of the year, Christmas is also the most wasteful season with all the lavishly wrapped gifts, glittery cards, and extravagant decorations.
-Over the past years, environmental advocates have been warning the public to reduce trash from holiday parties because the Philippines has been generating almost 50,000 tons of garbage every December, according to zero-waste advocacy group EcoWaste Coalition.
-We know it’s the time for festivity and indulgence, but this does not mean we should turn a blind eye to the environment’s concerns.
+Parties can be wasteful with all the lavishly wrapped gifts and giveaways, glittery cards, and extravagant decorations.
+Over the past years, environmental advocates have been warning the public to reduce trash from parties—especially during the holidays because the Philippines has been generating almost 50,000 tons of garbage every December, according to zero-waste advocacy group EcoWaste Coalition.

-So before you buy those incandescent Christmas lights, plastic tinsel, disposable plates, ribbons, and rolls of gift wrap for your upcoming party, think long-term.
+So before you buy those lights, plastic decor, disposable plates, and ribbons for your upcoming party, think long-term.
 If you’re going to buy something you cannot reuse, find an alternative.
 You don’t really need to sacrifice much (or anything at all).

 Here’s a few tips you can apply to your party planning without being a grinch to the environment:

 Although the use of disposable cups, papers, and utensils in parties is an efficient and relatively cheap practice, these types of tableware are still one of the biggest contributors to our growing pile of holiday garbage.
 It’s best to invest in reusable tableware instead.
 They may be not low-priced but at least you know it’s something you can still use in the future.

 Aside from being able to reuse it, you also have a wide variety of types and styles to choose from.
 Furniture store Guava Sketches, for one, sells eye-catching china plates with matching canisters in colors and prints fitting for the celebration.
 You can complement these with the designs of the utensils, like how Happy Room PH‘s red and gold cutlery accent the plates in the photo above.